Things to do in Fajardo Puerto Rico: Beach Thursday photo essay

 The Governor’s House Reserve

 This claims the top spot of things to do in Fajardo Puerto Rico!
-Technically illegal to enter, no one is stopping you (or enforcing the law)!
-The sign is battered and the policemen that actually found my friends and I while there were simply checking us girls out whilst telling us to not pass a certain mark.
-Oh, yes, because we walked so far into the reserve that we actually found the secret Governor’s Beach House — as of the “Camp David” of the Governor of Puerto Rico.
-This is the reason why I have personally named this “unidentified” natural spot as “The Governor’s House Reserve” XD :P Ha!
-What an adventure.
-Only way of reaching this beauty is by walking for 30-40 mins. through the coast (from Seven Seas Beach) through water, rocks, bushes, and narrow dirt paths.
-This is how your trail should look like (read the photo captions for detailed instructions, by the way!)
+Now legal to enter, the sign is battered and the policemen that actually found my friends and I while there were simply checking us girls out whilst telling us to not pass a certain mark.
+Oh, yes, because we walked so far into the reserve that we actually found the secret Governor’s Beach House — as of the “Camp David” of the Governor of Puerto Rico…

 things to do in Fajardo Puerto Rico, Seven Seas hidden beach